Calming Strategies That Actually Work for Angry Children

 What Is Co-Regulation and Why Is Your Calm Their Calm?

-Young children cannot regulate their emotions alone.
-Their brains have not yet developed the neural circuitry for self-regulation—that does not fully mature until the mid-twenties.
-What they can do is borrow your regulation.
-This is called co-regulation, and it is one of the most powerful tools in a parent's arsenal (Bariola et al., 2011, Child Development Perspectives).
+Young children cannot manage their big emotions alone.
+Their brains have not yet built the wiring for handling feelings on their own—that does not fully develop until the mid-twenties.
+What they can do is borrow your calm.
+This is called co-regulation, and it is one of the most powerful tools you have as a parent (Bariola et al., 2011, Child Development Perspectives).

 Co-regulation means you become the calm in their storm.
 Your steady breathing, your soft voice, your relaxed body language all send signals to your child's nervous system that say: “You are safe.
 This will pass.”